jaguarclaws2007/Mechatronics-UCAS/README.md

 ![Fork](Assets/Fork.png "Fork")

 It will then take you to the specifics page.
-Make sure that the new `Owner` of the forked repo is your account, and that your chosen `Repository name` (default is "Mechatronics-UCAS") is available.
+Make sure that the new `Owner` of the forked Repository is your account, and that your chosen `Repository name` (default is "Mechatronics-UCAS") is available.
 Also ensure that the `Copy the main branch only` option is selected.
 Once this is done, create your fork:

 ![Create_Fork](Assets/Create_Fork.png "Create Fork")